Deepandx/telemirror/README.md

 # Telegram channel mirroring app

 App helps make telegram channel mirror.
-We will use Telegram client API because Bot API have limited functionality.
+We will use Telegram client API because Bot API have limited functionality. i am learning more in advance to improve this
 ### Functionality
 1. Catching *NewMessage* and *MessageEdited* event and sending them forward
 2. Flexible source and target channels mapping